Words have meaning.

 As a consequence of true tolerance, we must accept the freedom of others to believe as they wish, speak as they wish, and act (within the bounds of natural and civil law) as they wish.
 Thus, we should strive to live in peace and we should try to understand one another as much as possible.
 THAT is true tolerance.

-Many who have a radical social agenda have used a much different understanding of tolerance to push their agenda on our society.
-It holds the following 2 ideas out as both true:
+Many who have a social agenda have used a much different understanding of tolerance to further their agenda.
+It holds the following ideas out as both true - at the same time:

 - We must be tolerant of other people's ideas, lifestyle, choices, etc.